-If you’re coming to Spain on holiday this summer, these are our favourite recommendations for local attractions and things to do while you’re in this cosmopolitan Spanish city.
+If you're coming to Spain on holiday this summer, these are our favourite recommendations for local attractions and things to do while you're enjoying this cosmopolitan Spanish city.

 It’s the perfect place to spend any time of day, with local shops, restaurants, and cafe bars along the route, all providing refreshments throughout your journey.

-The route is flat and wide from beginning to end, suited to all ages and level of physical ability, and wheelchair friendly for persons with limited mobility.
+The route is flat and wide from beginning to end, suited to all ages and levels of physical ability, and wheelchair friendly for persons with limited mobility.

-The coastline is spectacular and naturally rocky, providing plenty of opportunity for children to explore Mediterranean wildlife in the rock pools.
+The coastline is spectacular and naturally rocky, providing plenty of opportunities for children to explore Mediterranean wildlife in the rock pools.

 Three small sandy beaches line the route, but be warned, they’re exceptionally popular and rather crowded during the height of the summer months.

-Torrevieja is home to two majestic salt lakes, one a vibrant azur blue in colour, and the other a surreal and vivid pink.
+Torrevieja is home to two majestic salt lakes, one a vibrant azure blue in colour, and the other a surreal and vivid pink.

 The bubblegum pink colour of the water in the salt lake has been attributed to a rare type of micro-algae that thrives in exceptionally salty conditions, called Dunaliella Salina.